"Slap Shot" (1977)

 "I killed two.
 Is that contact?" -- Darren McCord

-What makes it memorable: This one delivers what it promises, though it doesn't promise much more than a lot of action and gory bad guy deaths.
-You can probably visualize this movie's entire storyboard in your mind without ever seeing it, but then you would be cheated out of Van Damme fighting the Penguins mascot and playing goalie in perhaps the most ridiculous third act in the history of cinema.
+What to watch for: This one delivers what it promises, though it doesn't promise much more than a lot of action and gory bad guy deaths.
+You can probably visualize this movie's entire storyboard in your mind without ever seeing it, but then you would be cheated out of Van Damme fighting the Penguins mascot and playing goalie long before the David Ayres-era of EBUGs.

 "The Mighty Ducks" (1992)